N0ahR/N0ahR.github.io/README.md

 - [x] cheryy
 - [x] link to hello cherry webpage
 - [x] colour and font to hello cherry page
+- [ ] new vherryage for the Rubric
+- [ ] create 7 other cherrypages

 get cherry here
 [jonathancherry](https://n0ahr.github.io/jonathancherry/)